lmcai/ZOO_BOT_Comparative_genomics/Lab0_Hipergator_basics/README.md

 [For advanced users], learn [vim](https://github.com/iggredible/Learn-Vim).
 It's worth it.

-## 8. Filetypes in phylogenetics/phylogenomics, and some practice
+## 8. File types in phylogenetics/phylogenomics, and some practice
 ### Nexus - very common (used in PAUP, MrBayes, etc.)
 First let's practice using the `cp`, or copy, command, to move some files from the shared area in our course directory to your personal directory.
 By using the copy command, you just create a copy in your directory rather than moving the file; in this way, it remains accessible to everyone else in the class (you all have access to the shared folder).